maglianim/angular-typed-forms/src/docs/article.md

 In a similar way, the forms previously created by means of the _FormBuilder_ helper class are modified as well in order to maintain backward compatibility:

 >![Form group untyped after angular 14 upgrade](./images/04500-form-group-untyped-after-ng-14-upgrade.png)

+In this situation, any developer has the possibility to install the latest angular version without breaking anything and plan in a later moment a gradual conversion of the application to the new typed form ecosystem.

 ## welcome to my (typed) world
 After having covered the upgrade process from an older version, we can now take a dive on how Angular Forms ecosystem has been improved to provide a fully-typed developer experience.